"Compound interest is the eighth wonder of the world.

 I offer expertise and guidance to help my clients focus on actions that add value.
 This can lead to a better investment experience.

-Socially responsible investing (SRI) is an approach to investing that reduces exposure to companies that are deemed to have a negative social impact.
+My ESG portfolios strategies are an approach to investing that reduce exposure to companies that are deemed to have a negative social impact and have a positive environmental, social and governance characteristics.